jmgonzmart/GSoC_ML_gene_annot/README.md

 - Filters include:

-  - using a very limited definition of canonical splicing - GT-AG only
+  - using a very limited definition of canonical splicing
+    - GT-AG only
     - Any other introns rejected

   - using the expression of any novel introns relative to the expression of annotated introns at the same locus

-    - Using Recount 3 RNAseq intron spanning reads (https://rna.recount.bio)
+    - Using [Recount3](https://rna.recount.bio) RNAseq intron spanning reads

   - using overlaps of splice sites with repeat elements